 Consistent enforcement of the student dress code is critical to the culture and environment of any high school.
-Based on committee recommendations, the following procedures will be utilized to ensure that the standards for student dress are implemented in a fair and consistent manner:
+Based on committee recommendations, the following procedure will be utilized to ensure that the standards for student dress are implemented in a fair and consistent manner:

-- First Period Dress Check- While taking roll during first period, teachers will conduct a cursory check of student attire upon entering the classroom.
-Students violating dress code will be referred to the appropriate assistant principal. - Male attire will be inspected by a designated male faculty designee or male administrator and female student attire will be inspected by a female faculty designee or female administrator.
-If, in the opinion of the administrator or designee, the student is in violation of the dress code, he/she will be referred to the appropriate assistant principal.
+• First Period Dress Check- While taking roll during first period, teachers will conduct a cursory check of student attire upon entering the classroom.
+Students violating dress code will be referred to the appropriate assistant principal.